Skip to contents

 1. a small model with intercept, intervention effect and holiday dummy (activated in July/August);

-2. a large model with intercept, intervention effect, linear trend, and a seasonal pattern captured by monthly dummies.
+2. a larger model with intercept, intervention effect, and a seasonal dummy variables for all months except december

-The sampler performance for these two models is assessed to study how the acceptance rate deteroriates, if dd increases.
+The sampling performance for these two models is assessed to study how the acceptance rate deteriorates, when the dimension of regression effects dd increases.

-We load the data and extract the observations for the children in Linz.
+We load the data and extract the observations for children in Linz.

 data("accidents", package = "BayesianLearningCode")